QCPOLstakepool/cardano-tip-bot/README.md

 Use [@CardanoTipBot](https://twitter.com/CardanoTipBot) to tip ADA &amp; tokens with Twitter!
 Use [Cardano Tip Bot#7235] to tip ADA &amp; tokens with Discord!

-## Disclamer
+## Disclamer / Terms of uses

-This software is provided to promote engagement in the Twitter [#cardano](https://twitter.com/search?q=%23Cardano) community or any Cardano Discord server in a fun way.
-It is not (and should not be) used to store ADA or other native assets of the Cardano blockchain.
-We are not responsible of lost funds or incorrect balances.
+By using the Cardano Tip Bot you are accepting the following terms :

+1. We are not responsible for lost funds or incorrect balances.
 Use at your own risks!
+2. This software is provided to promote engagement in the Twitter [#cardano](https://twitter.com/search?q=%23Cardano) community or any Cardano Discord server in a fun way.

+### Examples of recommended uses of the Cardano Tip Bot
+1. Tip a Cardano community member for a positive contribution to the ecosystem.
+2. Tip a Cardano community member for answering another community member's question with a helpful answer.
+3. Tip a Cardano community member for making a tweet that raises a good debate.

+### Examples of what cannot be done when using the Cardano Tip Bot
+1. The Cardano Tip Bot should not be used for online crowdfunding or to fund any political party.
+2. The Cardano Tip Bot can be used with non-Cardano related tweets, but must not spam these non-Cardano related tweets.
+3. The Cardano Tip Bot should not be used in a disrespectful manner to insult or discriminate against another Twitter or Discord user
+4. The Cardano Tip Bot should not be used in any criminal/illegal activities.
+5. Store and/or transfer large amount of ADA or tokens.

+If any of the above situations are detected or reported, the account will be blocked from the bot temporarily or permanently.

 ## Limitations / Processing delays
 Twitter version :